StriderDunedain/api_final_yatube/README.md

 1. Get (one or all), create, modify and delete posts and comments
 2. Get all groups or one specific
 3. Get and create subscriptions
-4. Get access and refresh tokens using JWT-tokens and create users using djoser (see Examples of usage)
+4. Get access and refresh tokens using JWT-tokens and create users using djoser (see "Examples of usage")

 ## Examples of usage
 1. Sending a request to make a post